Why Should Your Students Do Science, Math or Engineering Projects??

 - Encourages students to investigate on their own initiative.

-- Supports the inquiry process, the foundation of the Next Generation Science Standards
+- Supports the inquiry process, incorporating and deepening all 8 Science & Engineering Practices in the Next Generation Science Standards

 - Integrates science with other curriculum including math, technology, and ELA.